logburn/Sabi/README.md

 # Sabi
 An encrypted Snapchat alternative.
 The app will be open source and private.
 Hopefully publishing to F-Droid/IzzyOnDroid and Play Store.
+Currently, the planned encryption method is PGP, though this is subject to change.

 ## Guiding principles
  1. "hide" the encryption for ease of use